Standard of civilisation: European colonial thought

+Decline

-At the Montevideo Convention on the Rights and Duties of States, the nations of South America did not include the standard of civilisation in their criteria for recognition as a state.
+At the 1933 Montevideo Convention, the nations of Latin America did not include the standard of civilisation in their criteria for recognition as a state.
 They had fought to secure their independence from European empires and so naturally did not acknowledge European superiority.
+This established statehood based on objective criteria – permanent population, defined territory, functioning government and capacity to enter relations with other states – rather than cultural civilisation.

+Throughout the run-up to World War II, various legal experts deemed the principle of the standard of civilisation to be anachronistic due to the increasing number of non-European countries.
+For instance, Georg Schwarzenberger noted that "The standard of civilisation has vanished, and States are supposed to be under a legal duty to recognise even non-civilised States and their governments."
+The principle was severely undermined during World War II due to the widespread violations of international law, war crimes and use of nuclear weapons by members of the supposedly civilised world.

+Present-day

 In the modern era, some regions may still be considered too uncivilised to be respected, being characterised as failed states, rogue states or pariahs.